Ley de fugas

-The application of the Ley de fugas (Spanish for 'Law for escapes') is a type of extrajudicial execution that consists of simulating an attempted escape of a prisoner and then killing them for "attempting to escape prison".
+The application of the Ley de fugas (Spanish for 'Law for escapes') is a type of execution that consists of simulating or provoking an attempted escape of a prisoner and then killing them for "attempting to escape prison".
+It is used to justify an otherwise extrajudicial execution.

 History

 Spain

 In Spain, the method of execution of "fugitives", later known as Ley de fugas, was implemented in Catalonia by Brigadier Antoine de Roten, governor of Barcelona, in the persecution against the absolutist groups during Trienio Liberal.
 According to Vicente de la Fuente's description of the method: